zzzprojects/docs/learndapper.com/faq/stored-procedures/how-to-use-a-stored-procedure-with-input-parameters-in-dapper.md

 }
 ```

-3. Or create a `DynamicParameters` object and add parameter to it.
+3. Or create a `DynamicParameters` object and add parameters to it.

 ```csharp